LukeShawket/Coffee-Machine-Simulation/README.md

 # Coffee Machine Simulation

-A Python-based simulation of a coffee machine, capable of making various types of coffee by managing ingredients and handling monetary transactions.
+A Python-based simulation of a coffee machine.

 Features